What Morgan Gibbs-White said about his Sheffield United future as Wolves man impresses on loan

 Gibbs-White was asked about his future ahead of Wednesday night’s clash with Blackburn, where victory against a side third in the Championship could really catapult the Blades into the promotion mix.

-He answered diplomatically, insisting his focus is on getting United promoted, but perhaps tellingly refused to rule anything out.
+He answered diplomatically, insisting his focus is on getting United promoted - but, perhaps tellingly, refused to rule anything out either.

 “I’m still a Wolves player so that is the plan [to return there in the summer],” Gibbs-White said.